Skip to main content

 3 mentions Positive Neutral Negative

-• “The game has replayability with its simulator mode, and I think there's a beauty in that.
-I'd like to applaud Tainted Pact for the effort and hard work.”
+• “The game has replayability with its simulator mode, and I think there's a beauty in that - I'd like to applaud Tainted Pact for the effort and hard work.”

-• “For me, the replay value is high, and I look forward to catching things I may have missed on the first run.”
+• “For me, replay value is high, and I look forward to catching things I may have missed on the first run.”

 • stability